LeLunZ/pymoodle-jku-linz/README.md

 - timeline
 - config

+**Just call `pymoodle` from the terminal to get the Help page.**

-You will find everything you need if you call:
+You will also find everything you need if you call:
 `pymoodle --help` or `pymoodle {Utility} --help`

 Credentials won't be stored anywhere.
 If the username/password is entered while running Utilities (not with `-c`), you